 I Am M.O.R.E. offers a counternarrative to the often deficit-based, traditional youth-development approach of adult saviorism, a form of oppression by adultism, which:

-Undermines youth self-esteem and leadership;
+Undermines youth self-esteem;

-Centers adults as the sole experts and heroes; and
+Centers adults as experts and heroes; and

 Reduces intrinsic motivation in youth